LuisAVasquez/IXA_internship_early_risk/README.md

  ## Note

- Several datasets and models will be stored in the `datasets` and `training` directories.
+- Several datasets and models will be stored in the `datasets` and `training` directories.
 Expect the whole content of this project to be around 1.5 GB

+- A version of this repo with all the models already trained is available for download [here](https://drive.google.com/drive/folders/1KmnCBDt8excsxEgYbaR__T5zxVujzPBA?usp=sharing)